Oil giant Saudi Arabia pledges ‘net zero’ greenhouse gas emissions by 2060

 But there was no indication in Saturday’s announcement that Saudi Arabia aims to slow down its investments in new oil and gas development.
-The Saudi economy still heavily relies on revenue from fossil fuels, despite an aggressive campaign spearheaded by the crown prince to diversify its economy away from production of fossil fuels.
+The Saudi economy still heavily relies on revenue from fossil fuels, despite an aggressive campaign spearheaded by the crown prince to diversify its commerce away from the production of fossil fuels.

-The announcement also provided little detail as to how the kingdom aims to reach its goals and cut emissions in the short-term, a necessity according to experts to cap global warming at the level agreed upon in the 2015 Paris accord.
+The announcement also provided little detail as to how the kingdom aims to reach its goals and cut emissions in the short term, which experts say is a necessity for capping global warming at the level agreed upon in the 2015 Paris accord.

 At next month's COP26 climate summit in Glasgow, Scotland, more than 100 countries will hold further talks on ways to slow Earth's warming amid alarming evidence that the pace of climate change could be moving faster than earlier predictions.